adiacipta/LitteraHub/README.md

-# LitteraHub
+# LitteraHud
-Repository for Littera HUD
+Android HUD for progress bar and confirmation using layout